HDPE Pipe Loading Chart & Capacity Guide (Australia)

 -

-Restraint Requirements: All loads, including HDPE pipe, must be restrained to withstand a minimum g-force, as mandated by the NHVR (e.g., 0.8g forward, 0.5g rearward, 0.5g sideways).
+Restraint Requirements: All loads, including HDPE pipe, must be secured to handle a minimum g-force.
+This is required by the NHVR.
+The minimum g-forces are 0.8g forward, 0.5g rearward, and 0.5g sideways.

 -